Francesco Melzi d'Eril: Descent of Napoleon in Italy

-Late years
+Later years

-In 1815, Milan fell under the Austrian rule.
+In 1815, Milan fell under Austrian rule.
 Melzi d'Eril was cautious in his relationships with the Austrian Empire, avoiding direct confrontation but also refusing to bow to the new rulers.
 It is notable, for example, that in 1815 he refused to welcome Austrian emissary Annibale Sommariva who had been sent on a diplomatic mission to meet him in his house in Bellagio.

-Melzi d'Erial died on 16 January 1816 at the age of 63, in his house in Milan (Palazzo Melzi d'Eril), while the Austrian Emperor was visiting the city.
+Melzi d'Eril died on 16 January 1816 at the age of 63, in his house in Milan (Palazzo Melzi d'Eril), while the Austrian Emperor was visiting the city.
 The newspaper did not report on his death, for fear that the news might cause uprisings in Milan while the Emperor was there.
 The very day of his death, his house was sealed by the police, and his documents were later sequestrated and brought to Vienna.

 The funeral was delayed until 28 March, but it was solemn and largely participated by the population.
 His body was buried in Villa Melzi d'Eril, his villa in Bellagio, on Lake Como.